Jumaruba/jtimesched/docs/05_assignment/05_assignment.md

 **Outcome**: The tests passed successfully.

-#### Test 18 - resetToday

-**Inputs**:
-**Outcome**: The tests passed successfully.

-#### Test 19 - elapsedSeconds
+#### Tests [19 - 20] - getElapsedSeconds
-This method as a single condition that checks if the project is running.
+This method has only one condition that checks if the project is running.
 For this reason, we developed two different tests - `idleElapsedSecondsTest` and `runningElapsedSecondsTest`; where the first tests this function when the project is idle and the second when it is running.
-If the project is not running we use `assertThrows` to make sure that an exception is thrown.
+If the project is not running we use `assertThrows` to verify if the exception is thrown.
 Otherwise, we verify if we can successfully retrieve the elapsed seconds.

 **Inputs**:
-- running = false (the default value when a new project is created);
+- `running` = false (the default value when a new project is created);
-- running = true (we use `setTunning(true)` to set this value).
+- `running` = true (we use `setTunning(true)` to set this value).

 **Outcome**: The tests passed successfully.

-#### Test 20 - start
+#### Test [21 - 22] - start

-#### Test 21 - pause
-Similarly to the last method, the outcome of the `pause` method depend on the state of the project - when the project is running we must be able to call this method and pause the project, otherwise an exception should be thrown.
+The outcome of the `start` method depends on the state of the project - when the project is running it must throw an exception, otherwise the `running` flag must be set to true and the `timeStart` should be higher or equal to the actual time.
-For the first case we use `runningPauseTest` where we `start` the project, wait 2 seconds and `pause` it.
-We then verify if the  `secondsOverall`, `secondsToday` and `running` variables were correctly updated.
+For the first case we use `runningStartTest` where we assert that an exception is thrown by using the `assertThrows`method.
-For the second test we use `idlePauseTest`, where we assert that an exception is thrown with `assertThrows`.
+For the second test we use `idleStartTest`, where we assert that the `running` flag is set to true and that the start time of the project is equal or higher to the actual time.
+For that we use the `assertTrue` method.

 **Inputs**:
 - running = false (the default value when a new project is created);
-- running = true (we use `play()` to set this value).
+- running = true;

 **Outcome**: The tests passed successfully.

+#### Test [23 - 24] - pause
+Similarly to the last method, the outcome of the `pause` method depends on the state of the project - when the project is running we must be able to call this method, which should pause the project and update its time and `running` flag, otherwise an exception should be thrown.
+For the first case we use `runningPauseTest` where we:
+- set the project `running`flag to true;
+- create a spy using Mockito;
+- use Mockito to make `getElapsedSeconds` return 2;
+- call the `pause` method;
+- verify if `secondsOverall` and `secondsToday` were updated to 2 and that the `running` variable is false.
+For the second test we use `idlePauseTest`, where we assert that an exception is thrown with `assertThrows`.

 **Inputs**:
+- `running` = false (the default value when a new project is created);
+- `running` = true;
+> In this case we also assume that the elapsed time is 2 seconds;

 **Outcome**: The tests passed successfully.

-#### Test 22 - toggle
+#### Test [25 - 27] - toggle

 **Inputs**:
 **Outcome**: The tests passed successfully.

-#### Test 23 - getSecondsOverall
+#### Test [28 - 30] - getSecondsOverall
+This method has a condition and `try catch` statement.
+For this reason, we decided to develop 3 tests to get full coverage:
+- `runningGetSecondsOverallTest`: Verifies the behavior of the method when the project is running(condition evaluates to true);
+- `idleGetSecondsOverallTest`: Verifies the behavior of the method when the project is idle (condition evaluates to false);
+- `exceptionGetSecondsOverallTest`: Tests the behavior when the condition evaluate to true and an exception occurs in the `pause` method.

+When using this method while the project is running, we must assure that the value reflects the elapsed time.
+For this reason, in the `runningGetSecondsOverallTest` we used a spy to ensure that the `getElapsedSeconds` method returned 10 seconds and then verified if the `timeOverall` was correctly updated to 10 seconds.
+If this method is called while the project is idle or if an exception occurs we need to make sure that the `timeOverall` will not change.
+For this reason, in the `idleGetSecondsTodayTest` we set the initial `timeOverall` to 10 and then verified if after calling the `getElapsedSeconds` method the value was the same.
+In the `exceptionGetSecondsOverallTest` we also set the initial value of the `timeOverall` to 10 and used a spy to ensure that the `getElapsedSeconds` method throws an exception.
+We then tested if the `timeOverall` was the same as the initial.

 **Inputs**:
+- `runningGetSecondsOverallTest`:
+  - running = true;
+  > In this case we also assume that the elapsed time is 10 seconds;
+- `idleGetSecondsOverallTest`:
+  - initial `secondsOverall` = 10;
+  - `running` = false;
+- `exceptionGetSecondsOverallTest`:
+  - initial `secondsOverall` = 10;
+  - `running` = false;
 **Outcome**: The tests passed successfully.

-#### Test 24 - getSecondsToday
+#### Test [31 - 33] - getSecondsToday

-**Inputs**:
+In this test we followed exactly the same approach as in the previous tests for the `getSecondsOverall`, so we are not going to extend ourselves.
+The tests developed were the following: ``runningGetSecondsTodayTest`, `idleGetSecondsTodayTest` and `exceptionGetSecondsTodayTest`.

+**Inputs**:-
+ `runningGetSecondsTodayTest`:
+  - running = true;
+  > In this case we also assume that the elapsed time is 10 seconds;
+- `idleGetSecondsTodayTest`:
+  - initial `secondsToday` = 10;
+  - `running` = false;
+- `exceptionGetSecondsTodayTest`:
+  - initial `secondsToday` = 10;
+  - `running` = false;
 **Outcome**: The tests passed successfully.

 ### Line and Branch Coverage